 Predatory Gaming

-Predators exploit ingame chat features, private messaging, and the anonymity of avatars to contact, groom, and exploit minors.
+Predators exploit Roblox’s in-game chat features, private messaging, and the anonymity of avatars to contact, groom, exploit, and otherwise abuse minors.
 What should be a safe space for play and creativity can quickly turn into a dangerous environment where children are exposed to inappropriate content, manipulation, and abuse.

 If your child has been harmed through an online gaming platform, you may have legal options.
 Our attorneys are here to listen, investigate, and fight for justice on behalf of families, while working to make online gaming safer for every child.